Digital single-lens reflex camera: Fixed or interchangeable lenses

-In common with other interchangeable lens designs, DSLRs must contend with potential contamination of the sensor by dust particles when the lens is changed (though recent dust reduction systems alleviate this).
+In common with other interchangeable lens designs, DSLRs must contend with potential sensor contamination by dust particles when the lens is changed (though recent dust reduction systems alleviate this).
 Digital cameras with fixed lenses are not usually subject to dust from outside the camera settling on the sensor.

-DSLRs generally have greater cost, size, and weight.
+DSLRs generally have more significant cost, size, and weight.
 They also have louder operation, due to the SLR mirror mechanism.
 Sony's fixed mirror design manages to avoid this problem.
-However, that design has the disadvantage that some of the light received from the lens is diverted by the mirror and thus the image sensor receives about 30% less light compared with other DSLR designs.
+However, that design has the disadvantage that the mirror diverts some of the light received from the lens, and thus, the image sensor receives about 30% less light compared with other DSLR designs.